DhrumiPrajapati/TodoList/README.md

 - [x] Edit Task
 - [x] Mark Task as completed from the list of tasks
 - [x] Search Task from the list of tasks
+- [x] Display the count of uncompleted tasks
 - [x] Delete Task
 - [x] Log Out